nikhilbuilds/scriptassist/README.md

 ## Create a cache module
 ## There are no domain examples that need transactions, they are only needed when updating different tables or rows and all the operations need to succeed.
 If one fails the rest must be rolled back
 ## common service to paginate a repositories response.
-## Create a transaction management utility.
+## Create a transaction management utility. - use transaction npm package.
 ## Improved authentication - Create a session table to invalidate old access tokens on refresh.